violetgrass/middleware/README.md

 ## Examples

-Creation of a simple middleware
+Creation of a simple stack only middleware

 ````csharp
 var stack = new MiddlewareBuilder<Context>()